Path-Check/paper-cred/SPECIFICATION.md

 1. The concatenation MUST be converted to uppercase prior to hashing.
 1. The elements MUST NOT be URL encoded prior to hashing.
 1. The output MUST be in hexadecimal format.
-Thus, the SHA256 hash of the data in the example below would be calculated as follows:
+Thus, the SHA256 hash of the data in the example below would be calculated as in the following pseudo-code:

 ```
 hash(“${name}${DoB}${salt}”) == hash(“JANE DOE190101011BC93AB4AXD3”)
 -> “e607c3b9b9448403a6b3cddd83f397bd17084c1db6fdeb081e9bd8392f21a1e6”
 ```

 JSON example:
 ```json